GED Mississippi Requirements

 The Mississippi College Board decided recently that GED test-takers can use their earlier HiSET scores for their GED credential and vice versa toward a Mississippi HSE (high school equivalency) diploma.

-Mississippi GED Test Requirements
+GED Mississippi Test Requirements

 • You cannot already hold a high school or equivalent diploma.